 The related cost-effectiveness paper: Barbosa EC and others.
 Cost-effectiveness of a domestic violence and abuse training and support programme in primary care in the real world: updated modelling based on an MRC phase IV observational pragmatic implementation study.
 BMJ Open 2018;8:e021256.

 The related process evaluation paper: Lewis NV and others.
 Implementation of the Identification and Referral to Improve Safety programme for patients with experience of domestic violence and abuse: A theory-based mixed-method process evaluation.
-Health Soc Care Community.
-2019l;27:e298-e312.
+Health Soc Care Community 2019;27:e298-e312.

 The related qualitative paper: Dowrick A, and others.
 Boundary spanners: Negotiating connections across primary care and domestic violence and abuse services.
 Social Science & Medicine 2020;245:112687.

-This research was funded by the NIHR Collaboration for Leadership in Applied Health Research and Care North Thames at Bart’s Health NHS Trust.
+Funding: This research was funded by the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care North Thames at Bart’s Health NHS Trust (NIHR CLAHRC North Thames).